 Summary

-We are seeking a highly motivated Postdoctoral Fellow to join our interdisciplinary research team investigating the genetic drivers of Inflammatory Bowel Disease (IBD).
+The lab is seeking a highly motivated Postdoctoral Associate to join our interdisciplinary research team investigating the genetic drivers of Inflammatory Bowel Disease (IBD).
 This position offers an exciting opportunity to work on a cutting-edge, NIH-funded project that combines high-throughput genetic screening in C. elegans with human intestinal organoid validation to understand how genetic risk factors contribute to IBD pathogenesis.
-The successful candidate will contribute to a comprehensive study titled “High-throughput functional analyses of the genetic drivers of Inflammatory Bowel Disease.”
+The Postdoctoral Associate will contribute to a comprehensive study titled “High-throughput functional analyses of the genetic drivers of Inflammatory Bowel Disease.”

 Job Duties